pombredanne/Do_SPDX/README.md

 To follow Unix standards, all output will be assumed to go to stdout unless output is clarified in the configuration file they provide.

-An image showing a data flow diagram (DFD) of this module can be found [here] (https://github.com/chaughawout/Do_SPDX/blob/master/img/DFD.jpg).
-The decomposition for this DFD can be found [here] (https://github.com/chaughawout/Do_SPDX/blob/master/documentation/dfd/DFD.txt).
+An image showing a data flow diagram (DFD) of this module can be found [here] (https://github.com/chaughawout/Do_SPDX/blob/master/img/DFD.jpg "do_spdx DFD").
+The decomposition for this DFD can be found [here] (https://github.com/chaughawout/Do_SPDX/blob/master/documentation/dfd/DFD.txt "DFD Decomposition").

 Installation
 ------------

 To install Do_SPDX, clone [this](https://github.com/chaughawout/Do_SPDX) git repo.
 Everything should be ready to go from there!

-For detailed use cases, a command line installation use case can be found [here] (https://github.com/chaughawout/Do_SPDX/blob/master/documentation/use%20cases/Command%20line%20install.md) and installing for use within a project can be found [here] (https://github.com/chaughawout/Do_SPDX/blob/master/documentation/use%20cases/Instantiation%20install.md).
+For detailed use cases, a command line installation use case can be found [here] (https://github.com/chaughawout/Do_SPDX/blob/master/documentation/use%20cases/Command%20line%20install.md "Command line install use case") and installing for use within a project can be found [here] (https://github.com/chaughawout/Do_SPDX/blob/master/documentation/use%20cases/Instantiation%20install.md "Instantiation install use case").

 Usage
 -----